Sources

 1977

-October: The Shuttle Enterprise conducts first atmospheric flights after separation from Boeing-747 carrier aircraft.
+October: The Shuttle Enterprise conducts first atmospheric flights after separation from the Boeing-747 carrier aircraft.

 1978

-January 20: The Progress-1 the first cargo ship to resupply the space station is launched.
+Jan.
+20: The Progress-1 the first cargo ship to resupply a space station is launched to Salyut-6.

 1979

-December 16: The first Soyuz-T spacecraft is launched into unmanned test flight.
+Dec.
+16: The first Soyuz-T spacecraft is launched on a test flight without crew.

 Shaghai-based newspaper Wen Hui Bao publishes a photo of a spacesuited Chinese astronaut in training.
 More photos would follow.